cortexproject/cortex/docs/blocks-storage/migrate-from-chunks-to-blocks.md

 Querier (and ruler) has an option `-querier.query-store-after` to query store only if query hits data older than some period of time.
 For example, if ingesters keep 12h of data in memory, there is no need to hit the store for queries that only need last 1h of data.
 During the migration, this flag needs to be set to 0, to make queriers always consult the store when handling queries.
-The reason is that after chunks ingesters shutdown, they can no longer return chunks from memory.
+As chunks ingesters shut down, they flush chunks to the storage.
+They are then replaced with new ingesters configured to use blocks.
+Queriers cannot fetch recent chunks from ingesters directly (as blocks ingester don't reload chunks), and need to use storage instead.

 #### `-querier.ingester-streaming=false`